 Between 2018 and 2028, the career is expected to grow 11% and produce 30,500 job opportunities across the U.S.

 There are certain skills that many life coaches have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, speaking skills and motivational skills.
+We discovered that a lot of resumes listed dedication, leadership skills and interpersonal skills.

-When it comes to the most important skills required to be a life coach, we found that a lot of resumes listed 7.1% of life coaches included mental health, while 6.6% of resumes included life support, and 5.5% of resumes included independent living.
+When it comes to the most important skills required to be a life coach, we found that a lot of resumes listed 10.6% of life coaches included relationship building, while 9.2% of resumes included mental health, and 6.0% of resumes included independent living.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 Choosing the right major is always an important step when researching how to become a life coach.
 When we researched the most common majors for a life coach, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
 Other degrees that we often see on life coach resumes include associate degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a life coach.
 In fact, many life coach jobs require experience in a role such as internship.
-Meanwhile, many life coaches also have previous career experience in roles such as cashier or customer service representative.
+Meanwhile, many life coaches also have previous career experience in roles such as customer service representative or cashier.